mathworks-ref-arch/matlab-dockerfile/alternates/matlab-installer/README.md

 ## More MATLAB Docker Resources

-For more information about running MATLAB in a docker container see the top level [README](../../README.md#more-matlab-docker-resources) of this repository
+For more information about running MATLAB in a docker container, see the top level [README](../../README.md#more-matlab-docker-resources) of this repository

 ## Help Make MATLAB Even Better